-The mission of Proposal Development Services is to assist UWM researchers in finding the right grant opportunities for their research and developing strong proposals with a competitive edge.
+The mission of Research Development Services is to assist UWM researchers in finding the right grant opportunities for their research and developing strong proposals with a competitive edge.

 - Identifying funding opportunities